 - 1 ⅓ cups + 2 tablespoons Bob's Red Mill 1:1 GF baking flour 190 grams or 6.8 ounces

 - 1 teaspoon baking soda

-- 1 1/2 sticks unsalted butter at room temperature 6 ounces
+- 1 ½ sticks unsalted dairy butter or dairy-free butter 6 ounces, at room temperature

 - 2 eggs

 - 1 tablespoon vanilla

 - ¾ cup rolled oats